MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 ## Add the lead scoring widget to a form

 By default, the predictive lead scoring widget is available only in the out-of-the-box **Sales Insights** form.
-If you're using customized forms for leads, you can display the predictive lead scoring widget on your custom forms by following these steps.<!--Suggested.-->
+If you're using customized forms for leads, you can display the predictive lead scoring widget on your custom forms by following these steps.

 > [!NOTE]
 > Adding lead scoring widgets is only supported in Unified Interface apps.